mgunnin/promptforge/.cline/context/codebase.md

         messages: [
           {
             role: "system",
-            content: `You are an AI assistant that analyzes prompts and provides structured information about them.
+            content: `You are an advanced AI assistant specializing in prompt analysis.
+Your task is to analyze prompts, infer their intent and context, and provide structured metadata about them.

             Available categories: ${PROMPT_CATEGORIES.join(", ")}

-              Rules for analysis:
+            Your analysis should follow these rules:
-              1. Choose exactly ONE category from the available list
+            1. **Category Selection**: Choose exactly ONE category from the available list that best aligns with the primary purpose of the prompt.
+Use the exact category name.
-              2. Generate 3-5 relevant tags
-              3. Tags should be single words or short phrases
+            2. **Tag Generation**: Generate 3-5 concise, relevant tags that highlight key aspects, use cases, or techniques of the prompt.
+Tags must be single words or short phrases.
-              4. Tags should cover key aspects, use cases, and techniques
-              5. Suggest a clear, concise name
+            3. **Name Suggestion**: Suggest a clear and concise name for the prompt that reflects its purpose or goal.
-              6. Provide a brief but informative description`, },
+            4. **Description Creation**: Provide a brief but informative description that explains the intent, use case, and expected output of the prompt.
+            5. **Contextual Enrichment**: Use reasoning to infer implicit goals or missing details if the prompt lacks clarity, and include them in your analysis where applicable.
+            6. **Consistency**: Ensure your analysis is concise, precise, and uses consistent terminology aligned with the categories and tags.`, },
           {
             role: "user",
             content: `Analyze this prompt and provide:
             1. Category (choose one): ${PROMPT_CATEGORIES.join(", ")}
             2. Tags (3-5 relevant tags)
             3. Suggested name
             4. Brief description

             Prompt: ${content}

             Respond in this exact format:
             Category: [category]
-              Tags: [tag1], [tag2], [tag3]
+            Tags: [tag1], [tag2], [tag3], [tag4], [tag5]
             Name: [name]
             Description: [description]`,
           },
         ],
-        temperature: 0.3, // Lower temperature for more consistent categorization })
+        temperature: 0.3,
+      })

       const analysis = response.choices[0]?.message?.content